WHEN: 27th June 2020, 9.30h-17:30h BST (check the time in your timezone in this link)

 - Learn how to easily generate publication-quality figures.

 If time allows, at the end of the workshop we will provide tips and resources for those wanting to expand their knowledge on other topics such as differential equation solving, parallel computing, machine learning, and deep learning.

 REQUIREMENTS TO ATTEND THE WORKSHOP

-Your own laptop: we will learn how to program in Python, thus we will need you to have the required software installed on your laptop before the workshop.
-After the registration, we will contact the participants and will provide them with the instructions needed to properly set up their laptops with the tools needed for the workshop.
+- Your own laptop: we will learn how to code in Python, thus we will need you to have the required software installed on your laptop before the workshop.
+After the registration, we will provide instructions to properly set up their laptops with the tools needed for the workshop.
 If needed, remote assistance will be provided before the workshop to make sure every participant has properly installed every tool that will be used during the practical sessions.